 The coronavirus pandemic has caused many court systems to become backlogged due to overwhelming cases and new COVID-19 restrictions.
 As a result, while filing for divorce during COVID is still possible, your divorce may take longer to finalize.
 Being aware of these potential delays will help you plan for the future and will give you a better idea of what to expect as you proceed through your divorce proceedings.

 4. Learn How COVID Restrictions May Impact Your Divorce Proceedings

 Many courts have adopted social distancing practices and other restrictions that can impact your divorce proceedings.
 Not only have these new restrictions caused a delay in many U.S. courts, but you may be expected to comply with mask mandates, social distancing within the courthouse, or video conferences and communications.

 Law firms are grappling with most of the same staffing problems as other businesses.
 So many are short-handed or have new staff, which can also cause delays.
 Also be prepared that you may not be allowed to personally visit your attorney’s office or the courthouse.

 Additionally, it’s become more common for mediators and divorce attorneys to communicate with clientele over online communications and correspondents.
 When deciding to file for divorce during the pandemic, you must remain flexible to these potential changes.

 Filing for Divorce During COVID With the Help of an Attorney

 Filing for divorce is rarely easy.
 The COVID-19 pandemic has caused many court systems to become backed up with cases.
 If you’re filing for divorce during COVID, an experienced Divorce Lawyers for Men attorney can help you navigate your divorce proceedings throughout this challenging time.
-Learn how to file for divorce during COVID with the help of an expert.
+Learn how to file for divorce with a professional divorce attorney in Vancouver, Wa during COVID with the help of an expert.
 Call us today at 360-866-7393 or schedule a consultation online.